 BBQ Tri-tip – Setup up grill for indirect cooking.
-Bring the grill to 350-375 degrees.
-Place Tri-tip on indirect side of the grill and cook covered until internal temperature of Tri-tip reaches 130 degrees.
-Remove lid and sear Tri-tip, two minutes a side, over direct heat or until internal temperature of Tri-tip reaches 140-145 degrees.
-Remove Tri-tip from the grill, tint with aluminum foil, and allow Tri-tip to rest for 15 minutes.
+Bring the grill to 300-325 degrees.
+Place Tri-tip on the indirect side of the grill and cook covered until the internal temperature of Tri-tip reaches 130 degrees.
+Remove lid and sear Tri-tip, two minutes a side, over direct heat, or until the internal temperature of Tri-tip reaches 140-145 degrees.
+Remove Tri-tip from the grill, tent with aluminum foil, and allow Tri-tip to rest for 10 minutes.

 Carve Tri-tip – Cut Tri-tip, against the grain, in 1/4-1/3 inch slices.
 Serve with your favorite sides.

-- If possible, purchase only trimmed USDA Choice or USDA Prime Tri-tip.
+- If possible, purchase only a trimmed USDA Choice or USDA Prime Tri-tip.

 - You must cut Tri-tip against the grain or it will be tough to chew.

-- If you have time, dry brine with kosher salt the night before to allow salt to penetrate through the meat
+- If you have time, dry brine with kosher salt the night before to allow the salt to penetrate through the meat.

 - If you decide to use a BBQ rub with salt in it, dry-brine with the salt-based rub and skip the Kosher salt.